 He didn't clap.

 The crowd pushed closer.
-Fionn got jostled—an elbow in his back, sharp and careless—small, easy to miss in the press of bodies.
+Fionn got jostled, an elbow in his back, sharp and careless, small, easy to miss in the press of bodies.
 He stumbled, caught himself.
+No one noticed, no one reached out.

 She'd come for him.
 She always came.